Machine Learning Essentials: What is Data Annotation?

-Named Entity Tagging or Named Entity Recognition helps identify individual entities within blocks of text such as “person” “sport” or “country”.
+Named Entity Tagging (NET) and Named Entity Recognition (NER) help identify individual entities within blocks of text, such as “person,” “sport,” or “country.”

-This type of data annotation creates entity definitions, so that eventually a machine learning algorithm will always recognize that “Saint Louis” is a city, “Saint Patrick” is a historical figure, and “Saint Lucia” is a tropical island in the Caribbean.
+This type of data annotation creates entity definitions, so that machine learning algorithms will eventually be able to identify that “Saint Louis” is a city, “Saint Patrick” is a person, and “Saint Lucia” is an island.

-Humans use language in unique and varying ways to express thoughts – sentences or phrases can’t always be taken at face value.
-It’s necessary to read between the lines or consider context to understand the sentiment behind the phrase, which is why sentiment tagging is crucial to allowing machines decide if a selected text is positive, negative or neutral.
+Humans use language in unique and varying ways to express thoughts through phrases that can’t always be taken at face value.
+Therefore, it’s necessary to read between the lines or consider the context to understand the sentiment behind a phrase.
+This is why sentiment tagging is crucial in helping machines decide if a selected text is positive, negative, or neutral.

 In many cases, the sentiment of a sentence is clear: for example, “Super helpful experience with the customer support team!” is clearly positive.
-However, when the intent is less straight-forward or when sarcasm or other ambiguous speech is used, it becomes more difficult to discern true meaning.
-For example, “Great reviews for this place, but I can’t say I agree!”.
+However, when the intent is less straightforward or when sarcasm or other ambiguous speech is used, it becomes more difficult to discern the true meaning.
+For example, “Great reviews for this place, but I can’t say I agree!”
 This is where human annotation adds real value.

 The intent or meaning of words can vary greatly depending on the context and within specific domains.
-Domain-specific jargon used in a technical conversation within the finance industry is very different from slang used between two friends on social media.
+For example, domain-specific jargon used in a technical conversation in the finance industry is very different from the one used in the telecommunications industry, or the slang used between two friends.
 Semantic annotation gives that extra context that machines need to truly understand the intent behind the text.

 More than Meets the Eye: Image Annotation

 Image annotation helps machines understand what elements are present within an image.
-This can be done by using Image Bounding Boxes, in which elements of an image are labeled with basic bounding boxes, or through more advanced object tagging.
+This can be done by using Image Bounding Boxes (IBB), in which elements of an image are labeled with basic bounding boxes, or through more advanced object tagging.

 Video annotation works in similar ways to image annotation – using Bounding Boxes and other annotation methods, single elements within frames of a video are identified, classified, or even tracked across multiple frames.
-For example, tagging all the humans in a CCTV video as “Customer” or helping autonomous vehicles recognize objects along the road.
+Video annotation works in similar ways to image annotation – using bounding boxes and other annotation methods, single elements within frames of a video are identified, classified, or even tracked across multiple frames.
+For example, tagging all the humans in a Closed-Circuit Television (CCTV) video as “Customer” or helping autonomous vehicles recognize objects along the road.

 Important Notes on Data Annotation